Iancheung228/Iancheung228.github.io/_posts/2025-04-02-causal_inf_notes.md

 </div>

-In the left figure, an error is made if we decide to reject the Null hypothesis, which occurs when our observation lies to the right of our threshold - $$*$$.
+In the left figure, an error is made if we decide to reject the Null hypothesis, which occurs when our observation lies to the right of our threshold  $$*$$.
 While in the right figure, an error is made if we decide to NOT reject the Null, which occurs when our observation lies to the left of our threshold $$*$$.

-**Remark:** Observe that we can reduce the probability of Type II error by shifting the threshold / decision boundary to the right.
+**Remark:** Observe that we can reduce the probability of Type II error by shifting the threshold/decision boundary to the right.
 However, doing so would increase the Type I error, since a larger critical region would make it easier to reject the null hypothesis.

+In the remaining post, we will focus on understanding the properties and